andrewdelprete/angular-define-this/README.md

 angular-defineThis
 =========

-A very minimal Angular module that allows you wrap a word in a simple directive to get a definition of the word via tooltip.
+A very minimal Angular module that allows you wrap a word in a simple directive and retrieve a definition of it via tooltip.
+This module uses Google's Define API for definition references.

 Created By
 ----